AdobeDocs/campaign-standard.en/help/sending/using/testing-messages-using-target.md

 >[!IMPORTANT]
 >
->This feature allows you to send profile personal information to third-party email addresses.
-As a result, keep in mind that executing privacy requests (GDPR & CCPA) in Campaign Standard WILL NOT execute that request externally.
+>This feature allows you to send profile personal information to external email addresses.
+Keep in mind that executing privacy requests (GDPR & CCPA) in Campaign Standard WILL NOT execute that request externally.

 ## Selecting profiles and substitution addresses {#selecting-profiles}